mikedesu/raylib-rpg-c/src/PLAN.md

 ## Immediate New Feature Development

 - Interactions with non-aggressive entities
-  - [ ] Talk to NPCs
+  - [x] Talk to NPCs
     - [x] first-pass `KEY_E` interaction opens a centered dialogue modal using one `dialogue_text` statement per NPC
     - [ ] dialog boxes
-      - [ ] portray of which character is talking displayed in the message box
+      - [x] portray of which character is talking displayed in the message box
-      - [ ] can contain multiple lines of text
+      - [x] can contain multiple lines of text
       - [ ] must be centered horizontally
       - [ ] must be centered around 1/4 from the top of the screen

-  - [ ] Prop Descriptions
+  - [x] Prop Descriptions
-    - [x] first-pass `KEY_E` interaction opens a centered description modal using one text description per prop
+    - [x] first-pass `KEY_E` interaction opens a centered description modal using one text description per prop, box, chest, and door
     - [ ] Some descriptor / dialog box with information about the prop
       - [ ] "This is a dirty mop!" etc
-  - [ ] Decide on a primary "interact" keypress
+  - [x] Decide on a primary "interact" keypress
     - [x] first-pass generic interact/examine uses `KEY_E`
     - KEY_O is for "open"
     - KEY_PERIOD is for up/downstairs